Dee-McG/LGBTQ-Networking-Platform/README.md

 ### Mentor page
 ![mentors](docs/readme_images/mentor.png)

-Users can search for a mentrs skillset and send a request via email
+Users can search for a mentors skillset and send a request via email

 ## Technologies
 ### Languages Used